microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/m365alertcomment.md

 ---
 title: "m365AlertComment resource type"
-description: "An analyst generated comment that is associated with an alert or incident." ms.date: 09/09/2021
+description: "An analyst-generated comment that is associated with an alert or incident." ms.date: 09/09/2021
 author: "BenAlfasi"
 ms.localizationpriority: medium